Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

-\textit{Dimension $2$.} In the following we write $s=2+\delta$ where $\delta >0$.
+We explain the general strategy for producing invariant measures for~\eqref{4Euler2} at regularity $H^s$, following~\cite{Kuksin2004}.
+In the following we write $s=2+\delta$ where $\delta >0$.
 The case $\delta =0$ is precisely the content of~\cite{Kuksin2004}.
 We rewrite~\eqref{4Euler2} taking the Leray projection (which we denote by $\mathbf{P}$, see Section~\ref{4sec2} for a definition).
 The Euler equation~\eqref{4Euler2} now takes the form:

 where $B(u,u)\coloneqq\mathbf{P}(u\cdot \nabla u)$.